South Korean President Moon in China on visit to repair ties | New Country 923

 That set the stage for a visit by South Korean Foreign Minister Kang Kyung-wha to Beijing last month at which she and Chinese Foreign Minister Wang Yi affirmed their commitment to repair relations.

-A visit to Pyongyang by Chinese special envoy Song Tao last month appears to have created no breakthroughs.
+A visit to Pyongyang, North Korea’s capital, by Chinese special envoy Song Tao last month appears to have created no breakthroughs.
 Song visited as part of a tradition of exchanges between the ruling parties of the two countries, but left apparently without meeting North Korean leader Kim Jong Un.

+Associated Press writer Kim Tong-hyung in Seoul, South Korea, contributed to this report.